Skip to main content

 Limitations

-• Converting from proprietary RAW to DNG adds a processing step
+• Converting from proprietary RAW to DNG adds a processing step and takes time

 When should you convert DNG files?